tadeu-dutra/academy-t13-quality-eagles-web/README.md

-# academy-t13-quality-eagles-web
+# quality-eagles-academy13-front-robot

 This repository tracks the work done by the Quality Eagles squad during the TQC (Academy) program offered by QA Coders.
-It explores Web Automation Testing using Robot Framework.
+It explores Robot Framework with SeleniumLibrary for web automation and has a CI pipeline set up using GitHub Actions (.github/workflows/ci.yaml).

 ## Prerequisites